technyon/nuki_hub/README.md

 - battery/maxTurnCurrent: The highest current of the turn motor during the last lock action (A) (Lock only).
 - battery/lockDistance: The total distance during the last lock action in centidegrees (Lock only).
 - battery/keypadCritical: 1 if the battery level of a connected keypad is critical, otherwise 0.
+- battery/doorSensorCritical (only available in hybdrid mode): 1 if the battery level of a connected doorsensor is critical, otherwise 0.

 ### Keypad